sergeycherepanov/orocrm-docker-vagrant/README.md

 # What is OroCRM?

-OroCRM the Open Source Customer Relationship Management (CRM) application.
+OroCRM is a OpenSource Customer Relationship Management (CRM) application.

 # How to use this image